Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-It must be noted, that air compressors are also available oilless… (or Oil-Free) this does not imply that they don’t require lubrication, but instead, they are pre-lubricated and do not need user maintenance to sustain and change the oil inside the compressor.
+It must be noted, that air compressors are also available oilless… (or oil-free) this does not imply that they don’t require lubrication, but instead, they are pre-lubricated and do not need user maintenance to sustain and change the oil inside the compressor.
+Visit our Oilless Air Compressors vs. Oil Compressors guide for more information!

-If you’re wondering how to choose the right kind of compressor oil for your air compressor, which is the best compressor oil, or any other frequently asked questions about air compressor oil – then this ultimate guide to air compressor oil has you covered!
+If you’re wondering how to choose the right air compressor oil type, which is the best air compressor oil, or any other frequently asked questions about air compressor oil – then this ultimate guide to air compressor oil has you covered!

 Table of Contents

-- What Kind of Oil Goes in an Air Compressor?
+- What Kind of Oil for Air Compressor?

 - How to Choose an Air Compressor Oil?